 Working with the Community Design Collaborative of Philadelphia, LandHealth helped create a master plan for W.B.
 Saul High School.
 LandHealth designed an interpretive trail that weaves together outdoor educational elements to enrich students’ experience on campus, and piloted the ProFESS program there.

 BRYN ATHYN MEADOW

-Bryn Athyn College is a small liberal arts college.
-The campus features 10-acre meadow which was low in species diversity and inaccessible to students.
-LandHealth Institute was tasked with reimagining the meadow and rain garden as vibrant amenities that increase the biodiversity and educational value of the campus.
-LandHealth established a comprehensive plan to transform this space into a diverse bog garden.
+Bryn Athyn College, a small liberal arts college, features a ten-acre meadow that had little species diversity and was inaccessible to students.
+LandHealth reimagined the meadow and rain garden as vibrant amenities in an effort to increase biodiversity and increase its educational value for the campus, transforming the space into a diverse bog garden.

 PLAYGROUNDS FOR USEFUL KNOWLEDGE

 Playgrounds for Useful Knowledge, conceived by Cohabitation Strategies (CohStra), curated by Lucia Sanroman, and managed by Philadelphia Mural Arts’ Restored Spaces Initiative, was a temporary installation on a vacant lot in South Philly which served as a platform to share collective and individual knowledge.